Beat the Heat...Check the Backseat!

 Beat The Heat...Check the Backseat!

-Hot weather is on the way and with it comes a tragic danger - hyperthermia that threatens young children during the summertime heat.
+Summertime heat is here and with it comes a tragic danger - hyperthermia that threatens young children during the summertime heat.

 Hyperthermia occurs when the body produces or absorbs more heat than it can dissipate which leads to heat stroke.
 Heat stroke is an acute condition of hyperthermia that is caused by prolonged exposure to excessive heat and/or humidity.
 Tragically, this can occur when a child is left inside of a vehicle in the summertime heat.